ibm-cloud-docs/text-to-speech/http.md

 The fields of the voice objects provide the following information:

 -   `name` is an identifier for the voice (for example, `en-US_LisaVoice`).
-This is the value that you specify for the `voice` parameter of the `/v1/synthesize` method.
+Specify this value for the `voice` parameter of the `/v1/synthesize` method.
 -   `language` specifies the language and region of the voice (for example, `en-US`).
 -   `gender` identifies the voice as `male` or `female`.
 -   `url` identifies the URL for the voice.
 -   `description` provides a brief description of the voice.
 -   `customizable` is a boolean value that indicates whether the voice can be customized with the service's customization interface.
 (Same as `custom_pronunciation`; maintained for backward compatibility.)
--   `supported_features` describes the additional service features that are supported with the voice:
+-   `supported_features` describes the additional service features that are supported by the voice:
     -   `voice_transformation` is a boolean value that indicates whether the voice can be transformed by using the SSML `<voice-transformation>` element.
     -   `custom_pronunciation` is a boolean value that indicates whether the voice can be customized with the service's customization interface.
 (Same as `customizable`.)